ibm-mas/ansible-devops/docs/playbooks/oneclick-cognos.md

     - Install CP4D

 ## Optional environment variables
-- `CP4D_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"

 ## Usage when you already HAVE CP4D installed